vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/4_HIS_IMPORTANCE_AND_INFLUENCE.md

 S. S. Vi., P. 14.
 "Etat Spanda Nirnaye nirākāňkṣam mayaiva nirnītam."

 S. S. Vi., P. 129.
 7. PRATYABHIJÑA HRDAYA.
 8. COMMENTARY ON THE ABOVE.
 9. SIVA SUTRA VIMARṣINI.
-10. VIVRTI ON THE STAVA CINTAMAŅI.
+10. VIVRTI ON THE STAVA CINTAMAṇI.
 11. UTPALA STOTRĀVALI TIKĀ.
 12. PARĀ PRAVEśIKĀ.
 13. TIKĀ ON SAMBA PANCASIKĀ

 14. A COMMENTARY ON THE KRAMA SŪTRA.
 Of this we know only from the following reference in Maheśvarānanda's commentary on his own Mahārtha Mañjarī, P. 166: